bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.5 is here.md

 <p></p>
 {% endraw %}

-To trigger the conversion, put the caret on the for keyword and press Alt-Enter.
+To trigger the conversion, put the caret on the <code>for</code> keyword and press <kbd>Alt-Enter</kbd>.<br/>
+<span id="more-4350"></span>
 ### Postfix Code Completion

-IntelliJ IDEA’s postfix code completion is now supported for Kotlin, with a large array of templates.
+IntelliJ IDEA’s  [postfix code completion](https://blog.jetbrains.com/idea/2014/03/postfix-completion/)  is now supported for Kotlin, with a large array of templates.
 Note that the feature depends on platform changes made in IntelliJ IDEA 2016.2 and is therefore unavailable in Android Studio 2.2; it will be supported in newer versions of Android Studio based on newer IntelliJ Platform versions.

 {% raw %}
 <p><a href="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2016/11/1.0.5-postfixCompletion.png?ssl=1" rel="attachment wp-att-4358"><img alt="1-0-5-postfixcompletion" class="alignnone size-full wp-image-4358" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2016/11/1.0.5-postfixCompletion.png?resize=640%2C465&amp;ssl=1"/></a></p>